Pranjalab/Pran_Amex/README.md

 # Pran_Amex
-This is 2018 American Express Campus Analyze Thisis a first-of-its-kind data analytics competition by American Express.
+This is 2018 American Express Campus Analyze This a first-of-its-kind data analytics competition by American Express.

 #Background